2023 CONCACAF U-17 Championship squads

-The 2023 CONCACAF U-17 Championship will be an international football tournament that wil be held in Guatemala from 11 to 26 February 2023.
+The 2023 CONCACAF U-17 Championship will be an international football tournament that will be held in Guatemala from 11 to 26 February 2023.
 The twenty participating national teams were required to register a squad of up to 20 players, of which two have to be goalkeepers.
 Only players in these squads are eligible to take part in the tournament.
-The tournament exclusively requires players to be born between 1 January 2006 and 31 December 2008 to be eligible, that is, they must be a maximun of 17 years old and at least 15 years old by the end of the calendar year in which the competition is played.
+The tournament exclusively requires players to be born between 1 January 2006 and 31 December 2008 to be eligible, that is, they must be a maximum of 17 years old and at least 15 years old by the end of the calendar year in which the competition is played.

 Each national team had to submit a provisional list of a minimum of 20 and a maximum of 60 players (including at least four goalkeepers) to CONCACAF no later than thirty days prior to the start of the tournament and players could be added before the final list deadline.
 The final list of up to 20 players per national team had to be submitted to CONCACAF by 1 February 2023, ten days before the opening match of the tournament.
 All players in the final list had to be chosen from the respective provisional list.
 In the event that a player on the submitted final list suffered a serious injury or illness up to 24 hours before the kick-off of his team's first match of the tournament, that player could be replaced, provided that it was approved by the CONCACAF Medical Committee.
 The replacement player must come from the provisional list and will be assigned the shirt number of the replaced player.

 CONCACAF published the final lists on 6 February 2023.

 The age listed for each player is on 11 February 2023, the first day of the tournament.
 A flag is included for coaches who are of a different nationality than their own national team.